pageSwanson/homepage/resume.md

 # Kenneth (Page) Swanson
+US Citizen
 __Lives in__
 New Haven, CT
 __E-mail__
-kpswanson at gatech dot edu
+kswanso4 at live dot com
 __GitHub__
 [pageswanson](https://github.com/pageswanson)
-__Website__
+__Web__
 [pageswanson.github.io/homepage](https://pageswanson.github.io/homepage)

 Professional programmer with experience in production software for a .NET ecosystem with C#, MS-SQL, and ES5/ES6.
 As of today: teaching coding locally, renewing personal interest in C through independent work, freelancing with JavaScript using a functional approach, and learning Rust via a sequencer clone project.
-A native English speaker learning German (basic competency).
+A native English speaker learning German (beginner competency).

 ## Experience

 ### Software Developer in Residence / New Haven Free Public Library - New Haven, CT
 <span>05 / 2020 → Present</span>

 - __Serves as a community reference__ for learning programming at the library.
-Bi-weekly sessions emphasizing core web technologies as an entry point to coding.
-Holds weekly office hours for help with programming of all kinds (JavaScript, HTML, CSS)
+Hosting bi-weekly sessions emphasizing core web technologies as an entry point to coding with 200 participants since initial series.
+Holds office hours for help with programming projects (JavaScript, HTML, CSS)
 - __Introduced concepts in audio software__ through graphical programming, creating instruments for sound synthesis (PureData)
-- __Lead a database survey series__ where participants followed tutorials on query building, understanding schema, and finally building and running a micro database server (SQLite, Deno)
+- __Led a database survey series__ where students followed tutorials on query building, understanding schema, and finally building and running a micro database server (SQLite, Deno)

 ### Full-stack Software Engineer / Abrigo (Sageworks) - Remote
 <span>09 / 2017 → 11/2021</span>